TheFreck/RiskGame.API/README.md

 # RiskGame.API

+## This is mainly a timeline of my thought processes and the tasks I worked on.
+For documentation please see the Wiki

 **3/9/2021
 This is** ostensibly a game to explore risk, but it's really a good way to practice working with the full stack.
 The back end is written in **C#** and uses **MongoDB** for storage and is served up by IIS Express.
 So far there is a database set up with three collections: